The Popular Two-Up Game Played on Anzac Day in Australia

 How to Play Two-Up?

 Understanding the Two Up rules is important for any Aussie who wants to participate in this game.
-There's a strong gamble focus on the game, but some people simply join in due to the tradition and to enjoy watching from the sidelines.
+There's a strong gambling focus on the game, but some people simply join in due to tradition and to enjoy watching from the sidelines.

 The game involves a paddle and two coins.
 Pennies are usually used as per tradition.
 You'll need to find a venue approved to offer the game, but on Anzac Day, this usually isn't a problem at all.